immersive-web/raw-camera-access/explainer.md

 };
 ```

 This allows us to provide a time-indexed texture containing a camera image that is retrievable only when the XRFrame is considered active.
-The API should also be gated by the `“camera-access”` feature descriptor.
+The API should also be gated by the `"camera-access"` feature descriptor.

 ## Using the API